img

 West Indian American Day Carnival Association

-View upcoming programs for the 2024 at the West Indian American Day Carnival Association, the largest Caribbean Carnival in North America.
+View upcoming programs and open registration for the 2025 at the West Indian American Day Carnival Association, the largest Caribbean Carnival in North America.
 Spend enjoyable evenings at our multiple programs virtually.
 Thank you for your continued support.

 West Indian American Day Carnival Association